jarkkokilpe/web-hashtag-trending/README.md

-# web-hashtag-trending
+# #TRENDING APP!

-It's the #TRENDING app to visualize social media trends on the map!
+Yes, it's the #TRENDING app to visualize social media trends on the map!

 # Why?